 Have you ever noticed that toddlers and young children love reading the same book over and over again or watch their favourite movie, TV show or listen to the same song 738 times in a row but love it more each time?
-It provides little ones with comfort, knowing what’s coming next.
-They feel empowered because most of their lives is dictated to them.
+Routine and repetition provide comfort, allowing babies and children to know what’s coming next.
+The routine lets them feel calm and empowered.

 Focus on wake windows

 It’s easy to get distracted and suddenly realise that your little one has been awake for too long.
-When little ones are overtired their bodies produce cortisol – the stress hormone, which causes your little one to fight going to sleep, sleep more restlessly and wake up sooner.
-By getting your little one to nap or bed on time – when she needs it, you can help prevent the overtired behaviour that ensues.
+When little ones are overtired their bodies produce cortisol and adrenaline – stress hormones.
+These stress hormones cause your little one to fight going to sleep, sleep more restlessly and wake up sooner.
+By getting your little one to sleep when she needs it, you can help prevent her from becoming overtired.

 Make it loud!

 Expecting guests or travelling?
-Adding some white (or pink) noise to be played for the duration of night sleep and naps can make a huge difference to sleep for babies and young children.
-White or pink noise provides a consistent sleep environment and drowns out other noises that may wake your little one.
-Whether it’s the “prancing and pawing of each little hoof” from Santa’s reindeer, Aunt Ella’s loud laugh, or that creaky floor board that you know to avoid but your guests don’t, you won’t have to “shushh” guests in fear of waking the baby and the consistent noise.
+Adding some white (or pink) noise to be played for the duration of night sleep and naps can make a massive difference to sleep for babies and young children.
+White or pink noise provides a consistent sleep environment and drowns out other sounds that may wake your little one.
+Whether it’s the “prancing and pawing of each little hoof” from Santa’s reindeer, Aunt Ella’s loud laugh, or that creaky floorboard that you know to avoid but your guests don’t, you won’t have to “shush” guests in fear of waking the baby and the consistent noise.
 Just be sure to play it for the duration of night sleep or naps!

 Limit sugar, especially before bed

-It’s hard with so many delicious treats around (guilty here!) but many children are sensitive to sugar and it can have a major effect on behaviour and sleep.
-If you think this is the case for your little one, limit sugar in the last few hours before bed.
-This includes drinks, even unsweetened juices.
+It’s hard with so many delicious treats around (guilty here!) but many children are sensitive to sugar, and it can have a significant effect on behaviour and sleep.
+If you think this is the case for your little one, limit sugar in the last few hours before bed, including unsweetened fruit juices.

 Respond with empathy

 If your little one has been struggling, it’s easy to get frustrated.
-When you’re out or you have guests, it can be especially frustrating, especially if you know he’s capable and usually displays better behaviour.
-You little one is not behaving this way on purpose.
-The behaviour is likely a direct result of the change in routine and that’s not his fault.
+When you’re out or hosting guests, it can be frustrating.
+The behaviour is likely a direct result of the change in routine, and that’s not his fault.
 He just may be struggling to cope with it.
 Some babies and children are more sensitive to these changes than others.